 The wildlife-centric attractions (The only city in the world with a national park on its doorstep – Nairobi National Park),

 and national museum are also must to visit in your holidays to Kenya.

 The third tallest building in Africa

 If you are fond of skyline, then you will be wowed with some of the tallest buildings in Africa.
 UAP Old Mutual Tower is one of them.
 It is slated as the tallest building in Kenya.
-But soon, it is no longer holding the title since the Pinnacle Towers will replace its status as the third Africa’s supertall building after Zanzibar Domino Commercial Tower and Egypt’s Iconic Tower (all skyscrapers are under construction).
+But soon, it is no longer holding the title since the Pinnacle Towers will replace its status as the third Africa’s supertall building after Zanzibar Domino Commercial Tower and Egypt’s Iconic Tower (skyscrapers are at the planning stage or under construction).

 Safari in Kenya – Nairobi Safari Walk